aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/DataSource.md

 # Connecting with a DataSource
-You can use the `DriverManager` class or a datasource to establish a new connection when using the JDBC Wrapper.
-The JDBC Wrapper has a built-in datasource class named [AwsWrapperDataSource](../../wrapper/src/main/java/software/amazon/jdbc/ds/AwsWrapperDataSource.java) that allows the JDBC Wrapper to work with various driver-specific datasources.
+You can use the `DriverManager` class or a datasource to establish a new connection when using the JDBC Driver.
+The JDBC Driver has a built-in datasource class named [AwsWrapperDataSource](../../wrapper/src/main/java/software/amazon/jdbc/ds/AwsWrapperDataSource.java) that allows the wrapper to work with various driver-specific datasources.

 ## Using the AwsWrapperDataSource